pnpm/pnpm/.changeset/wise-actors-fix.md

 "pnpm": patch
 ---

-Installation should no fail when there is a local dependency that starts in a directory that starts with the `@` char [#6332](https://github.com/pnpm/pnpm/issues/6332).
+Installation should not fail when there is a local dependency that starts in a directory that starts with the `@` char [#6332](https://github.com/pnpm/pnpm/issues/6332).